refinedev/refine/documentation/docs/ui-frameworks/mui/tutorial.md

 `<Refine/>` is the root component of a **refine** application.
 Using the [`dataProvider`](/core/providers/data-provider.md) prop, we made our **Simple REST Dataprovider** available to the entire application.

-Run the following command to install the required package:
+Run the following command to launch the app in development mode:

 <Tabs
 defaultValue="superplate"